GardelLab/MonolayerTracking/README.md

 Tracking code associated with the manuscript Cell cycle-dependent active stress drives epithelia remodeling doi: https://doi.org/10.1101/804294

-Code written by John Devany
+Code written by John Devany - jdevany@uchicago.edu
-Contact - jdevany@uchicago.edu

 Code can be run on matlab and requires several scripts available on the matlab file exchange: